sreejithshaji/reactjs-web3-blockchain-basic-example/README.md

-# Block chain example with reactjs , ganache , truffle , smartcontract example for beginners
+# Blockchain example with reactjs , ganache , truffle , smartcontract example for beginners

 1. Create a project folder with project name